patelchandan0912/Deep-Learning-openAI-Codings/readme.md

 <img src="./media/image1.jpeg" style="width:6.96875in;height:4.33333in"
 alt="The next revolution: could Gen AI bring RegTech into a new age? - FinTech Global" />

-## Building Systems with the ChatGPT API
+## Section 1.
+Building Systems with the ChatGPT API

 Welcome to learn to an applications systems using the ChatGPT API.